 The term counterfeit is defined as a modern fake or forgery, and made with the intent to deceive.

-On the fall of the Auctioneer’s hammer, title to the offered lot passes to the highest bidder who, thereupon will pay the full purchase price therefore or such part as the Auctioneer may require.
+A. Purchaser Responsibility.
+On the fall of the Auctioneer’s hammer, title to the offered lot passes to the highest bidder who, thereupon, will pay the full purchase price therefore or such part as the Auctioneer may require.
 All deposits may be applied to any or all purchases made by the purchaser at this or any previous sale.
-All property shall be removed by the purchaser at his expense on the day of sale or within one-week post-sale, if not so removed, may be sent by the Auctioneer to a public warehouse for the account, risk and expense of the purchaser.
+All property shall be removed by the purchaser at their expense on the day of sale or within one week (7 days) post-sale from a Capital Collections auction and four (4) days post-sale from a Metro auction, and if not so removed, Weschler’s reserves the right to charge a $5 per lot, per day, storage fee, not to exceed one month post-sale; otherwise, items will be sent by the Auctioneer to an off-site storage facility, at the risk and expense of the purchaser.
 Any damage to or loss of any item purchased which is left with the Auctioneer after the day of purchase is the purchaser’s sole responsibility.
-If the foregoing conditions or any other applicable conditions herein are not complied with, in addition to other remedies available to the Auctioneer and the Consignor by law, including without limitation the right to hold the purchaser liable for the bid price, the Auctioneer at its option, may either (a) cancel the sale, retaining as liquidated damages all payments made by the purchaser, or (b) re-sell the property on 3 days notice to the purchaser and for the account and risk of the purchaser, either publicly or privately, and in such event, the purchaser shall be liable for the payment of any deficiency plus all costs, including warehousing, the expenses of both sales, and the Auctioneer’s commission at its regular rates and all other charges due hereunder, and incidental charges.
+If the foregoing conditions or any other applicable conditions herein are not complied with, in addition to other remedies available to the Auctioneer and the Consignor by law, including without limitation the right to hold the purchaser liable for the bid price, the Auctioneer at its option, may either (a) cancel the sale, retaining as liquidated damages all payments made by the purchaser, or (b) re-sell the property on 3 days notice to the purchaser and for the account and risk of the purchaser, either publicly or privately, and in such event the purchaser shall be liable for the payment of any deficiency plus all costs, including warehousing, the expenses of both sales, and the Auctioneer’s commission at its regular rates and all other charges due hereunder, and incidental charges.
 No claims shall be allowed after removal of goods and no article shall be re-sold for purchaser at the sale where purchased.